Mernda

 Mernda lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Mernda's estimated population is around 26,327.
-This reflects an increase of 2,958 people since the 2021 Census, which reported a population of 23,369.
-The change was inferred from AreaSearch's estimation of the resident population at 25,564 following examination of the latest ERP data release by the ABS in June 2024 and an additional 456 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,105 persons per square kilometer.
-Mernda's growth of 12.7% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
+As per ABS population updates and AreaSearch validation, the population of Mernda is estimated at around 26,361 as of February 2026.
+This reflects an increase of 2,992 people since the 2021 Census, which reported a population of 23,369.
+The change is inferred from AreaSearch's estimation of 25,564 residents following examination of ABS's latest ERP data release in June 2024 and an additional 468 validated new addresses since the Census date.
+This results in a density ratio of 1,106 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Mernda's growth rate of 12.8% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
 Natural growth contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, with the area expected to expand by 17,456 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 63.4% in total over the 17 years.
+Exceptional future growth is predicted, placing the suburb in the top 10 percent of statistical areas nationally, with an expected increase of 17,456 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 63.2% over the 17 years.

 Frequently Asked Questions - Population